awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `ProvisioningArtifactId`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-provisioningartifactid"></a>
 The identifier of the provisioning artifact\.
+A provisioning artifact is also known as a product version\.
 You must specify either the ID or the name of the provisioning artifact, but not both\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `ProvisioningArtifactName`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-provisioningartifactname"></a>
 The name of the provisioning artifact\.
+A provisioning artifact is also known as a product version\.
 This name must be unique for the product\.
 You must specify either the name or the ID of the provisioning artifact, but not both\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)